 B. PROCEDURE

-1. All changes in the pay of individual employees shall be reported to the Finance Director by completion of a Personnel Action Form which must be signed by the Employer and submitted to the Finance Department.
+1. All changes in the pay of individual employees shall be reported to the Auditor by completion of a Personnel Action Form which must be signed by the Employer and submitted to the Auditor’s Office.

 PAY PERIODS / PAYCHECKS SECTION 4.02